gkchestertron/notes/README.md

 ## Usage
 The usage is simple:
 ```
+# create a note
+$ notes create some_name

+# destroy a note
+$ notes destroy some_name

-# append to notes from stdout
+# append to default notes from stdout (press CTRL-C to finish - and make sure to make a new line, or it won't write)
 $ note

-# create a new subheading at the end of your notes file and reads from stdout,
-# appending to notes file when you CTRL-C
+# appending to a specific note file from stdout
-$ note some heading title
+$ note some_name

-# open the notes file and puts cursor on first occurrance of the search you gave it
+# open a specific note file in vim
-$ notes some search text
+$ notes some_name

-# open notes at the end of the file
+# open the default note file in vim
 $ notes

+# serve default note file with grip and open in browser
+$ notes serve

+# serve specific note file with grip and open in browser
+$ notes serve some_name

 # push your notes to the your git repo
 # will create a generic commit and push it to your fork